Student Alumni Connection

 - One month after you signed up on Tiger Jobs to connect with the alum, a program coordinator from the CRC may check in with you to inquire about your experience and offer guidance.

-- Complete and submit an evaluation of your experience.
+- Complete and submit an evaluation detailing your experience.